-Golden Eagle head coach.
+Golden Eagle volleyball squad.

 “The position at Tennessee Tech is really a dream job,” Zelenock said.
 “I get to be a head coach in a conference that is competitive with the resources that it takes to win.
 I will have a great administration supporting our program, and it will give me the opportunity to be successful in my first college head coaching job.”

 A 2005 graduate of Central Michigan, Zelenock was an assistant

 coach at Northwood University for two years and Delaware State one

 season before returning to his alma mater in 2007.
 At Northwood, he